NIZARH2025/-vatback-landing/README.md

 # VATBACK

-Welcome to VATBACK – your AI-powered VAT refund automation system.
+Smart, secure, and scalable – VATBACK is a modern initiative built to bridge key gaps in digital workflows.

-## 🌍 What is VATBACK?
+> 🚧 This project is currently in its early phase of development.
+More updates coming soon.

-A smart platform that connects travelers, merchants, and tax systems using AI and automation.
+## 🔐 Privacy First

-## 🚀 Current Features
+We prioritize privacy and compliance from the core design.
+Every feature is built with confidentiality in mind.

-- HTML landing page
+## ⚙️ Tech Stack
-- AI-ready structure
+- HTML (Frontend Prototype)
-- GitHub Actions (soon)
+- GitHub Actions (Coming soon)

-## 📌 Author
+- API Integrations (Planned)

-Nizar Habbab – Founder of TRBOT & VATBACK.NET
+## 📁 Repository Structure